Who is our Metropolitan?

 also permitted to wear the exóraso (or ryássa).
 In

-jurisdictions that utilize clergy shirts, deacons
+jurisdictions that utilize clergy shirts, Deacons

 generally wear a clergy shirt with collar.